Friday, September 25, 2015

 Aluminum and tin have some scrap value

-At various locations around the island there are wire bins for recycling plastic beverage bottles.
+At various locations around the island, there are wire bins for recycling plastic beverage bottles.
 The plastic bottle recycling program was originally started by Friends of Isla Contoy, with funding from PEACE and various island businesses.

 Cleaning up veggie and fruit scraps

-Then I had a middle-of-the-night epiphany; why not ask some of the local charities and service organizations what new or gently-used items would be useful to them.
+Then I had a middle-of-the-night epiphany: why not ask some of the local charities and service organizations what new or gently-used items would be useful to them?

-Can be recycle to students in need of gym shoes
+Recycle to students in need of gym shoes

 Tiffany Yenawine Wareing enthusiastically responded with a number of good ideas.